ujju1124/Ping-Pong-OpenCV/README.md

 ## Credits

-Created as a fun summer camp project to demonstrate the power of computer vision and touchless interaction using Python.
+Created as a fun summer camp project for kids to demonstrate the power of computer vision and touchless interaction using Python.